10 Characteristics of Successful Students

 But there are other ways, too.
 Travelling widely can help you become more creative by exposing you to different environments and cultures.
 Taking short breaks from work in order to do something creative - doodle, for instance, or freewrite, or compose a small poem - can help you train your creativity and will eventually become second nature.
 And of course, connecting with people who are naturally creative is always a good idea.
 Surrounding yourself with people who have a skill you want to possess can push you to improve.

-6. Thinking broadly and seeing the big picture
+6. Seeing the big picture and thinking broadly

 7. Solid reading, writing, and analysis skills